dymmond/edgy/docs/shell.md

-Absolutely!
-Let's expand on this section with thorough explanations for the end user.

 # Shell Support

 Have you ever found yourself needing to quickly interact with your database models directly from the command line?
 Perhaps you wanted to test a query, inspect data, or perform some quick data manipulation without writing a full script.
 If you've struggled with setting up such an environment in the past, Edgy's shell support is designed to make your life easier.